lubuntu-team/manual/source/1/1.1/retrieving_the_image.rst

 Chapter 1.1 Retrieving the image
 =================================

 Before you install Lubuntu, you need to retrieve the correct image.
-Lubuntu provides supports AMD64 CPU types also known as 64 bit with a new version every six months (supported for nine months), and every two years being a long term support release (supported for three years).
+Lubuntu supports AMD64 CPU types also known as 64-bit with a new version every six months (supported for nine months), and every two years being a long term support release (supported for three years).
 If you have a 32 bit processor we unfortunately had to drop support but 18.04 LTS is still supported until 2021 for 32 bit.
-Lubuntu 20.04 is a Long term support release supported until 2023.
+Lubuntu 20.04 is a Long Term Support release supported until 2023.

 LTS vs. Regular Releases
 ------------------------

 Lubuntu offers two types of releases.
 The **Long Term Support** release, or the **LTS**, is the release recommended for most users.
 It is supported for three years after the release date and does not contain new features.
 Throughout the course of the cycle, the Ubuntu Kernel Team will deliver **Hardware Enablement** updates, or **HWE** updates, to Lubuntu via Linux kernel updates.
-Lubuntu 20.04 is the First **Long Term Support** release which uses the more modern **LXQt** desktop envionrment.
-Since Lubuntu 18.10 has used the **LXQt** previously Lubuntu used **LXDE**.
+Previously, Lubuntu used **LXDE** but since 18.10 it has used the **LXQt**.
+Lubuntu 20.04 is the First **Long Term Support** release which uses the more modern **LXQt** desktop environment.

 For users looking to try new features every six months at the expense of the support cycle length, Lubuntu offers **interim releases**, or **regular releases**.
 These releases, while they are considered stable, are testing grounds for major, new features which will be rolled into the LTS release.
 Users of the regular releases are typically enthusiasts and somewhat more experienced users looking for a fresher experience.